Estimating Individual Responses when Tomorrow Matters: Income, consumption, and income expectations

-Interpreting the average partial effects in Figure \ref{fig_decompo_cons} as structural tax counterfactuals relies on two key conditions.
-The first one is that individual beliefs indeed respond one-to-one to the tax.
-By varying the parameter $\xi$ in (\ref{eq_delta_change3}), we can predict tax effects under different assumptions about belief responses, in the spirit of sensitivity analysis.
+Lastly, it is worth emphasizing that two conditions are needed in order to interpret the average partial effects in Figures \ref{fig_decompo_cons_types} and \ref{fig_decompo_cons_by_types} as structural tax counterfactuals.
+The first one is that individual beliefs respond one-to-one to the tax.
+The extension outlined in Remark \ref{rem1} can be useful to relax this assumption, given plausible values for the $\xi$ parameters.
 The second condition is that the belief updating rule $\rho_i$ is invariant under the tax.
 When tax changes have a long-lasting effect, changes in $\rho_i$ may occur and induce a third margin of response, beyond contemporaneous and dynamic effects (i.e., beyond CAPE and DAPE).
 While this third margin may be small or zero in certain cases (as in the permanent-transitory model with a proportional tax, see Subsection \ref{subsec_cons}), accounting for it may be important in other cases.
-The extension to beliefs over longer horizons that we outline in the next section provides a possible way forward.
+The extension to beliefs over longer horizons that we outline in Section \ref{sec_conc} provides a possible way forward.